nasa/openmct/e2e/README.md

 ```npm run cov:e2e:stable:publish``` for the stable suite running in ubuntu.
 or
 ```npm run cov:e2e:full:publish``` for the full suite running against all available platforms.

-Codecov.io will combine each of the above commands with [Codecov.io Flags](https://docs.codecov.com/docs/flags).
-Effectively, this allows us to combine multiple reports which are run at various stages of our CI Pipeline or run as part of a parallel process.

-This e2e coverage is combined with our unit test report to give a comprehensive (if flawed) view of line coverage.

 ## Other